Annulment vs. Divorce: What's the Difference?

 If Couple B had children together, then the courts would still go through the child custody, visitation, and support process.
 The court would probably be more sympathetic to the mother in this scenario, given the father’s misrepresentation, as long as the focus is on the best interests of the child(ren).

 Annulments are a form of relief for people who were placed in situations in which they never should have been married.
 Because civil annulments treat the marriage as though it never existed, a person must have a pretty good reason to obtain one.
-Typically, one of the following requirements must be met to obtain an annulment vs. a divorce:
+Typically, one of the following requirements (or legal grounds) must be met to obtain an annulment vs. a divorce:

-While the courts have their grounds for obtaining an annulment, the grounds for obtaining a religious annulment are different than those for a court-granted annulment.
+The grounds for obtaining a religious annulment are different than those for a court-granted annulment.
 However, both types of annulments have essentially the same effect--the marriage is treated as though it never existed.

 In the Catholic Church, a diocesan tribunal, rather than a court of law, decides whether the marriage bond was less than a covenant for life, because it was lacking in some way from the very beginning.
 Either or both parties may obtain an annulment if they can show adequate grounds, such as a lack of maturity, honesty, or emotional stability.
 If the tribunal grants the annulment, then both parties may remarry in the Catholic Church.
 Like in the court of law, the legitimacy of the children of an annulled marriage is not questioned.